Commercial Real Estate Advice: How commercial property can support your retirement plan

 Beyond their potential for income returns, property funds have the added advantage of making life easier for investors.

 The fund manager is responsible for overseeing everything from the selection of assets, through to ongoing management, lease negotiations and the coordination of distributions to unitholders.
-This level of professional management holds plenty of appeal for retirees who, quite rightly, are usually more interested in making the most of their leisure time than dealing with the stresses of a complex portfolio.
+This level of professional management holds plenty of appeal for professionals and retirees who, quite rightly, are usually more interested in making the most of their leisure time than dealing with the stresses of a complex portfolio.

 If retirement is on your horizon, I encourage you to consider whether commercial property as a wealth creation option is suitable for your circumstances.